-We have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who attend church three or four times each year.
+We have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who usually attend church three or four times each year.

 The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, many of which date from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.
-It's only fair to say that some items could do with cleaning and/or restoration...
+Some items could now benefit from cleaning or restoration.

 There is plenty of room for private prayer, and meditation, and there are several places at which to light a candle.
 Volunteers keep the Church clean and tidy, along with the surrounding grounds (though offers of help with cleaning, and/or gardening, are always well received!).